Knowing your carbon footprint is the first step towards making more sustainable travel decisions.

 One for the business travelers, this app only tracks your carbon emissions from transportation. offCents shows you the emissions for each trip you make, as well as a monthly total.

 When you avoid travel that is high in carbon emissions, you can earn CO2 offset credits, which can be put towards offsetting emissions from travel you can’t avoid.
-You can also purchase additional credit if you don’t have enough credits.
+You can also purchase additional credit if you don’t have enough credit.

 Projects supported by offCents include methane capture, landfill gas, and energy efficiency.
 The company states that all projects meet the standards set out by Verified Carbon Standard, Climate Action Reserve, or the American Carbon Registry.